THE CATHOLIC LECTIONARY WEBSITE by Felix Just, S.J., Ph.D.

 Families can gather around the wreath daily for some brief Advent prayers and readings, especially at the time of the evening meal, lighting the appropriate number of candles for each week.
 Click here for some Advent Family Prayers; or see the Blessing Rituals for Advent, from the Shorter Book of Blessings.

-Some traditions assign specific symbolism to each of the candles:
+Some Christian traditions assign specific symbolism to each of the candles:

 Some churches and families add a fifth candle (white) in the middle of the wreath for Christmas Eve or Day; others continue using the same wreath throughout the Christmas Season, replacing the colored Advent candles with fresh candles that are white or gold, symbolizing the arrival of Christ, the light of the world.